fanelenan7/rails-users-sessions-flash-cookies/sessions-intro.md

 ## I Do: Session Demo

 For this next part of the class, we will go through a demo showing how sessions work.
-You don't need to follow along -- just grasp the concept
+You don't need to follow along -- just grasp the concept.

 Should you want to play with this code later, the starting point is the [edit/feature branch of Reminder.ly](https://github.com/ga-wdi-exercises/reminderly/tree/edit-feature), a one-model to-do app.